 As in the 2023 edition, the report assesses private bank financing for and policies regarding the fossil fuel sector in general and for selected spotlight sectors.
 These sectors are spotlighted due to their high environmental, social, and climate impacts, and/or their heightened risk of becoming stranded assets.
 This year, the fossil fuel expansion league table reports financing for any company that the GOGEL or GCEL indicates has expansion plans, approximately 873 companies.
-Other unconventional sectors are: tar sands oil (37 companies), Arctic oil and gas (44 companies), ultra deepwater oil and gas (65 companies), fracked oil and gas (237 companies), thermal coal mining (211 companies), coal-fired power (456 companies), and, newly, gas-fired power (252 companies).
-For these sectors, financing for any company GOGEL or GCEL lists as active in the sector is reported.
-In previous years, financing for only the top 30 companies in each sector were reported; this year each sector list thus represents more companies.
-All companies listed as liquified methane gas (LNG) expansion companies in the GOGEL were researched and 129 of them are included in the methane gas (LNG) league table.
-The all fossil fuels league table includes additional companies in methane gas (LNG) shipping, import, export, and trading identified using the Global Energy Monitor's Global Gas Infrastructure Tracker and Enerdata.
-Exposure to metallurgical coal mining is included this year, a new addition (48 companies).
-The company list and adjusters for metallurgical coal were developed through a collaboration between Reclaim Finance, BankTrack, and
+Other unconventional sectors are: tar sands oil (37 companies), Arctic oil and gas (44 companies), ultra deepwater oil and gas (65 companies), Profundo.
+For the second year, Amazon biome rankings are included fracked oil and gas (237 companies), thermal coal mining (211 (24 companies), which are developed in collaboration with Stand.earth Research Group.99 companies), coal-fired power (456 companies), and, newly, gas-fired power (252 companies).
+For these sectors, financing for any company Companies with a variety of industry classifications are included if GOGEL or GCEL lists as active in the sector is reported.
+In previous there is evidence of fossil fuel business activities.
+This means that this years, financing for only the top 30 companies in each sector were reported; this year each sector list thus represents more companies.
+All report contains not merely pure play oil, gas, and coal companies.
+This companies listed as liquified methane gas (LNG) expansion companies is important because all fossil fuels must be phased out and especially in the GOGEL were researched and 129 of them are included in the all fossil fuel expansion must stop, regardless of how the company is methane gas (LNG) league table.
+The all fossil fuels league table classified or what percentage of that company's business is in fossil includes additional companies in methane gas (LNG) shipping, import, fuels.
+Companies with names that include the words "renewable," export, and trading identified using the Global Energy Monitor's Global "clean," or "green" are exposed to fossil fuels, sometimes significantly, as Gas Infrastructure Tracker and Enerdata.
+Exposure to metallurgical evidenced by data on revenue, assets, income, or capital expenditure coal mining is included this year, a new addition (48 companies).
+The related to fossil fuels.
+Banks ought to scrutinize their clients closely to company list and adjusters for metallurgical coal were developed understand their diverse operations. through a collaboration between Reclaim Finance, BankTrack, and